-Not long ago, I wrote a post about Spanish words that English needs.
+Not long ago, I wrote a post about Spanish vocabulary that English needs.
 People currently studying abroad here in Sevilla told me about how they found the post interesting.
 Many of the students have learned about the subtle differences in language while studying abroad.
 I can say with certainty, along with many of the students, that simply knowing Spanish vocabulary isn’t enough to speak well; sentence structure and word choices are very different between these two languages.
-While Spanish is a great language, there are a few words in the english vocabulary that native speakers may take for granted when speaking Spanish.
-Here are four English words and terms that Spanish desperately needs.
+While Spanish is a great language, there are a few words in the English vocabulary that native speakers may take for granted when speaking Spanish.
+Here are four English vocabulary that Spanish desperately needs.

 #4 – Forms of walking (stride, stagger, stumble, wander…)

 In the English vocabulary, there are a lot of ways to talk about walking.
 Perhaps someone drunkenly stumbled into the party or wandered around the city.
-Though Spanish has the verbs caminar, andar, and marchar to describe the activity of walking, none of these words describe the English forms of walking listed above.
+Though Spanish has the verbs caminar y andar to describe the activity of walking, none of these words describe the English forms of walking listed above.
 Terms such as “caminar a zancadas largas” would be used to describe someone striding towards their car.
 This literally means someone is “walking long strides”.

 #3 – To have a “crush” on someone